raphaelameaume/fragment/docs/api/sketch.md

 ### `init`
 - Type: `({ canvas: HTMLCanvasElement, width: number, height: number, pixelRatio: number, publicPath: string, ...params: {...InitParams, ...MountParams }}) => void`

 Called once after load().
-Used to initialize resources or context for your sketch.
+Used to initialize resources or context for a sketch.
 Returned parameters are spread into all lifecycle functions.

 > Notice the spread operator `...` before `params`, this means that the rest of the object will be "collected" into a single object called `params`.
 The values defined here are available directly if you want: